ChingChuan-Chen/slurm-mpi-r/README.md

-### After testing, it stil fail to start SLURM cluster due to network problem.
-Its root cause is that slurmdbd will store the ip of slurmctld and not correctly get ip address of slurmctld.
-Maybe you can fix it by disabling slurmdbd, but we are stop here.
+### After testing, it stil fail to start SLURM cluster due to some unknown problem.

-### Also, it works by giving static ip to slurmctld when docker swarm provides static ip setting.

 # Slurm Docker Cluster with R and MPI